-Mohan K. Sood, Ph.D., Professor of Earth Science, Dean Rosemary J. O'Grady, M.A., Coordinator of Graduate Records
+Janet Fredericks, Ph.D., Educational Leadership and Development, Acting Dean

-Ada Umeh, M.A., Coordinator of Graduate Admissions
+Rosemary J. O'Grady, M.A., Coordinator of Graduate Records Ada Umeh, M.A., Coordinator of Graduate Admissions

 Northeastern Illinois University, through its Graduate College and faculty, provides the resources, the facilities and the academic environment to advance learning, to foster creativity, and to nurture intellectual independence in graduate education.
 Graduate students pursue advanced studies and join faculty in extending knowledge through research and scholarly activities.